computefoundation/gnu-linux-shell-scripting.packaged-solutions/README.md

 **packaged-utilities** is an extension of [linux-shell-base][linux-shell-base] for utilities made up of two or more files.
-These utilities conform to a low-level methodology just as those in **linux-shell-base**.
+These utilities conform to a low-level methodology like those in **linux-shell-base**.

 # Content